This article was originally published in July 2016 and updated in August 2018.

 For a super unique experience, get on the wait list for one of the cocoons in Ingonish, which debuted in 2016.
 Nestled high among the trees with a clear view straight to the ocean, it’s safe to say that sleeping in cocoon with nothing more than a thin canvas between you and the great outdoors is one of the most memorable nights you’ll ever have.

-How long does it take to drive the Cabot Trail?
+How long does it take to do the Cabot Trail drive?
 As the route is only 300 kilometres, it’s possible to drive the whole trail in about five hours.
 But what’s the fun in that?
 The best part about the Cabot Trail is getting out of the car to enjoy the lookout points, hike to waterfalls or relax at the beach, so try to budget at least three nights for the journey.

-Is your favourite viewpoint not on this list?
+What’s your favourite viewpoint?
 Share your secret spot in the comments below!

 YOU MIGHT ALSO ENJOY: